 The following points mainly demonstrate that SiteGround's panel is more user-friendly.

-SiteGround Tutorial's article to see.
-I'm too lazy to take a screenshot of Bluehost's backend; it's really terrible.
+And I'm too lazy to take a screenshot of Bluehost's backend; it's really garbage.
 Just look at the image below:

 Login failures occur frequently.
 The issue is that the username and password are completely correct, but clicking a function pops up a prompt asking you to log in again.
 (This happens not just on my computer; clients' computers accessing it also experience this, whether connecting directly or via proxy.)